-As determined by the terms of reference for the NMP project, this specialist report is adopting a 'desktop' approach, and no new data will be collected for the purpose of the EIA.
-Relevant macrofauna distribution data were, however, collected from target area SP-1 during a benthic baseline survey in May 2010 (Steffani 2010a).
+As determined by the terms of reference for the NMP project, this specialist report adopts a 'desktop' approach, and no new data will be collected for the purpose of the EIA.
+Relevant macrofauna and sediment character distribution data were, however, collected from target area SP-1 (18 stations) and SP-3 (1 station) during a benthic baseline survey in May 2010 (Steffani 2010a).
 Existing information from available published scientific literature was gathered and reviewed, as were unpublished reports from several sources.
 The assessment is structured on:

-- A short description of the project background and design; - A brief account of the affected benthic environment and existing impacts; - A summary of the effects of sediment removal and sedimentation on benthic communities, and identification of potentially threatened habitats and/or species; - Identification of the potential direct and indirect environmental impacts on benthic communities associated with the dredging in the Sandpiper licence area, and an assessment of their extent, duration, and intensity; - Recommendation of mitigation measures and management actions; and - Identification of monitoring requirements.
+- A short description of the project background and design; - A brief account of the affected benthic environment and existing impacts; - A summary of the effects of sediment removal and sedimentation on benthic communities, and identification of potentially threatened habitats and/or species; - Identification of the potential direct and indirect environmental impacts on benthic communities associated with the dredging in the Sandpiper Licence Area, and an assessment of their extent, duration, and intensity; - Recommendation of mitigation measures and management actions; and - Identification of monitoring requirements.